vmware/vic/docs/vic_installation/vsphere_integrated_containers_installation_prerequ.md

 All of the ESXi hosts in your environment require an appropriate license.
 Installation fails if your environment includes one or more ESXi hosts that have inadequate licenses.

 ## Role and Permissions Requirements
-You must use an account with the vSphere Administrator role when you install vSphere Integrated Containers. **(TO BE CONFIRMED)**
+You must use an account with the vSphere Administrator role when you install vSphere Integrated Containers.

 ## Network Requirements
 * Use a trusted network for the deployment and use of vSphere Integrated Containers.